marisombra-dev/marisombra-dev/README.md

 - 🔹 [spanglish](http://github.com/marisombra-dev/spanglish-chrome-extension) - enjoy immersive learning by replacing english words with spanish equivalent on most webpages

 ## 🎯 What I'm currently working on
-- AI-powered tools for small businesses and freelancers
+- AI-powered tools for small businesses and freelancers and other humans
 - Web games that surprise and subvert expectations
 - Building a passive income stream one repo at a time
 - Chrome extensions that teach while they entertain